I love this. Reminds me of the Tonya Harding vs. Paula Jones sketch on SNL a while back. Thanks to Robert Dugan for the link.

 --McG, director of Terminator: Salvation

-"[It] is a horrible, exhausting struggle, like a long bout of some painful illness.
+In 1946, George Orwell aptly described the process of feature filmmaking, from writing to producing to directing to acting to shooting to editing and finally, to marketing:"[It] is a horrible, exhausting struggle, like a long bout of some painful illness.
 One would never undertake such a thing if one were not driven by some demon whom one can neither resist or [sic] understand.
 For all one knows that demon is the same instinct that makes a baby squall for attention.
 And yet it is also true that one can write nothing readable unless one constantly struggles to efface one's personality [...]
 Good prose is like a window pane."Except that Orwell was talking about writing a novel, of course.

 -Why I Write, by George Orwell